D-Roberts/icd-gen/README.md

         *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways
         * reconsider loss.
 Now MSE def not appropriate for gamma noise.
 MAE option now.
 Should I make a new loss?
 Distribution level comparison is best.
 How would I get an energy-based loss here?

+        * structure learned better by ssim when embed not frozen (10fold); still less than nlmeans 3 fold; psnr better than nlmeans (6fold)
+        * MAE works better than MSE as theory suggests

     *1. factor in the noise drift code from my other repo